Once the big day is over, don't forget to tick these tasks off your to-do list

 Harness your creativity

 If you thought the DIY-ing was over, boy you were wrong.
-There are plenty of things to get crafty with after your wedding, too.
+There are plenty of things to get crafty with post wedding, too.
 You could make some artwork out of your wedding photos to remember your special day – think Polaroids hung on a string or mix-and-match photo frames for a focal wall.
-Pressing your bridal bouquet is another project to embark on, ensuring you keep your flowers looking good long after your I dos.
+Pressing your bridal bouquet is another post wedding project to embark on, ensuring you keep your flowers looking good long after your I dos.